rdubar/rogkit/README.md

 ### TODO

 * backup: not excluding files correctly?
 Add test showing what would be archived
-* media: -R throws warnings, --update not implemented
+* media: --update not implemented
-* media: on update only commit when upgrade is complete?
-* media: use ~/.rogkit.toml
 * media: rename plex_library  / PlexLibrary to media_library / MediaLibrary
 * toml: use in backup